-The history of advancements in photomechanical research of the 1850s usually follows the same narrative highlighting the popularized achievements while leaving others, despite their relevance, sadly overlooked.
+The history of advancements in photomechanical research usually follows the same narrative highlighting popularized achievements while leaving others, despite their relevance, sadly overlooked.
 The important work of Charles Baron de Berchtold is one such case.
-Working concurrently with but overshadowed by William Henry Fox Talbot, Berchtold discovered a successful intaglio process that would become one of the cornerstone concepts of of today’s visual landscape.
+Working concurrently with, but overshadowed by, William Henry Fox Talbot, Berchtold discovered a successful intaglio process that would become one of the cornerstone concepts of today’s visual landscape.

-Plagued by the problem of achieving continuous tone in the reproduction of photographs in the late 1840s, the scientific community was hard at work searching for a solution.
-While Talbot was experimenting with mesh screens in England, in Austria Berchtold was finding success with glass plates etched with narrow, parallel lines.
-By 1857 Berchtold had produced the first line screen, and, although crude, Berchtold’s tests can be considered one of the earliest breakthroughs in achieving continuous tone in photographic reproductions.
+In the late 1840s, the world’s scientific community was hard at work searching for a solution to achieve continuous tone in the reproduction of photographs.
+While Talbot was experimenting with mesh screens in England, Berchtold was finding success with glass plates etched with narrow, parallel lines in Austria.
+By 1857 Berchtold had produced the first line screen, and, although crude, Berchtold’s tests is considered one of the earliest breakthroughs in achieving continuous tone in photographic reproductions.

 The images seen here show rare examples of Berchtold’s tests.
 A close-up view of the images reveal the screen pattern, and the reverse side of the plate notes how many lines per centimeter the screen was made with to produce the image.

-Despite his important contributions to the field, Berchtold’s line screen process was not received with due excitement when submitted to the Luynes competiton.
+Despite his important contributions to the field, Berchtold’s line screen process was not received with due excitement when submitted to the Luynes competition.
 Berchtold died during the competition in 1859, and many consider his process to have died with him.
-After Berchtold, screen processes in France were not developed until the 1870s, and widespread industrial use of the screens did not catch on until the 1890s.
+After Berchtold, screen processes in France did not develop until the 1870s, and widespread industrial use of the screens did not catch on until the 1890s.

 Hammann, J.-M.-Herman.
 Des Arts Graphiques Destinés a Multiplier Par L’impression: Considérés Sous Le Double Point De Vue Historique Et Pratique.
-Genève etc.: JoëlCherbuliez, 1857 P. 453
+Genève etc.: JoëlCherbuliez, 1857.

 Ivins, William M. “Photography and the “modern” Point of View: a Speculation in the History of Taste.”
 Metropolitan Museum Studies.
 1.1 (1928): 16-24.
 Print.